 Canine Connect

-Canine Connect is an Animal-Computer Interaction (ACI) project that helps dogs get their owner’s attention using a paw-activated button paired with a mobile notification system.
+An Animal-Computer Interaction project that helps dogs get their owner's attention using a paw-activated button paired with a mobile notification system.

 Background